suchmememanyskill/CssLoader-ThemeDb/README.md

 - The name element describes the theme name.
 This is also used as the folder name for the theme store.
 - The author element describes the theme author.
 - An optional field `"version": "v1.0"` can be added.
-If no version field is found, the version defaults to `v1.0`
+If no version field is found, the version defaults to `v1.0`.
-- The inject tab is a dictionary of relative css file paths as keys, and a list of tabs you want the css to be injected into
+- The inject tab is a dictionary of relative CSS file paths as keys, and a list of tabs you want the CSS to be injected into.
 - The target field describes what part of the UI your theme themes.
 This is only useful for submitting a theme.
-The following options are available: (Note: if you want an option to be added, open an issue on this repository)
+The following options are available, but more can be added through creating an issue:
     - System-Wide
+    - Background
     - Keyboard
     - Home
     - Library